-Research within the Department of Educational Policy Studies (EPS) focuses on three main areas: comparative international education and global studies, history and humanities, and social sciences and education.
+Research within the Department of Educational Policy Studies (EPS) focuses on three main areas: comparative, international, and global studies in education, history and humanities, and social sciences and education.
 Bolstered by faculty expertise and research centers — including the Wisconsin Center for Educational Research, one of the largest and most productive research centers in the nation — we drive innovation in educational policy.

 Areas of Research and Projects

 This is an accordion element with a series of buttons that open and close related content panels.

 Unique among education research centers in its whole-child, ecological approach to research, the Center for Research on Early Childhood Education (CRECE) focuses on children ages 0-8, their families, and communities.